640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-This test measures how much insulin your body produces.
-If you have hypoglycemia, or low blood sugar, or other issues related to diabetes, your doctor may order a C-peptide test.
+This test measures how much insulin your body makes.
+If you have low blood sugar (hypoglycemia) or other problems related to diabetes, your health care provider may order a C-peptide test.
 This test is often done using a blood sample, but a urine sample can also be used.

 C-peptide can be measured with either a blood test or a urine test.
 Sometimes the ratio of urine C-peptide to creatinine is used to help measure how much insulin your body makes.
-Your doctor may also recommend other diabetes-related tests.
+Your health care provider may also recommend other diabetes-related tests.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 C-peptide levels are measured in picomoles per liter (pmol/L).
 A normal C-peptide test result is less than 200 pmol/L. Higher levels of C-peptide typically mean higher levels of blood sugar.
 They may also mean that you are making too much insulin because you have a tumor called an insulinoma.
-Lower levels of C-peptide mean lower levels of blood sugar or your body's inability to make insulin.
+Lower levels of C-peptide mean lower levels of blood sugar or your body cannot make insulin.

-This number is just one factor your doctor uses to check your overall health.
+The results are just one thing your provider uses to check your overall health.
 The ratios of many different components, including C-peptide, are important for finding out the best way to treat your diabetes.